-Accountable, effective, efficient and transparent; Ambitious, self-aware and improving; Excellent employer; Focused on people and their needs; Working with and respecting others

-Sub principles: South Lanarkshire Council is committed to:- E1: Developing the entity's capacity Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness.
+Accountable, effective, efficient and transparent; Ambitious, self-aware and improving; Excellent employer; Focused on people and their needs; Working with and respecting others opie and their needs; working with and respecting others Sub principles: South Lanarkshire Council is committed to:- E1: Developing the entity's capacity Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness.
 Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how resources are allocated so that defined outcomes are achieved effectively and efficiently.
 Recognising the benefits of partnerships and collaborative working where added value can be achieved.
 Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources.
 E2: Developing the capability of the entity's leadership and other individuals Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained.
 Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body.
 Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority.
-Developing the capabilities of members and senior management to achieve effective leadership and to enable the council to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: Ensuring members and employees have access to appropriate induction tailored to their role and that ongoing training and development matching individual and council requirements is available and encouraged; Ensuring members and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis; and
+Developing the capabilities of members and senior management to achieve effective leadership and to enable the council to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: • Ensuring members and employees have access to appropriate induction tailored to their role and that ongoing training and development matching individual and council requirements is available and encouraged; Ensuring members and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis; and Ensuring personal, organisational and system-wide development through shared learning, including lessons learnt from governance weaknesses both internal and external.

-Appendix 2 Ensuring personal, organisational and system-wide development through shared learning, including lessons learnt from governance weaknesses both internal and external.
-Principle E: Developing t individuals within it (cont he entity's capacity, including the capability of its leadership and the tinued) Links to council's values: Accountable, effective, efficient and transparent; Ambitious, self-aware and improving; Excellent employer; Focused on people and their needs; Working with and respecting others Sub principles: South Lanarkshire Council is committed to:- E2: Developing the capability of the entity's Ensuring that there are structures in place to encourage public participation. leadership and other individuals (continued) Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections.
+• the entity's capacity, including the capability of its leadership and the individuals within it (continued) Links to council's value s: Accountable, effective, ef Accountable, effective, efficient and transparent; Ambitious, self-aware and improving; Excellent employer; Focused on pe ople and their needs; Working with and respecting others Sub principles: South Lanarkshire Council is committed to:- E2: Developing the Ensuring that there are structures in place to encourage public capability of the participation. entity's leadership Taking steps to consider the leadership's own effectiveness and and other individuals ensuring leaders are open to constructive feedback from peer review (continued) and inspections.
 Holding staff to account through regular performance reviews which take account of training or development needs.
 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing.